-The views from the top are nothing short of spectacular and there are numerous pathways that lead to other lookout points across the top of the mountain.
+The views from the top are nothing short of spectacular, and numerous pathways lead to other lookout points across the top of the mountain.

-At the top there is a restaurant were one can pick up a light lunch and a cocktail bar that offers up the best sunsets in Cape Town.
+At the top, there is a restaurant where one can pick up a light lunch and a cocktail bar that offers up the best sunsets in Cape Town.

 Table Mountain South Africa is open daily, but please book ahead if you are planning to take the Cable-way as the queues can be rather long at times, the last cable car descends at 22h00 in the summer months.